0xF48/re-slide/source/about.md

-`re-slide` is a recursive sliding component, It is used for building animated ui layouts and modules.
+`re-slide` is a recursive sliding component, use it to build sliding ui layouts and modules.
 Scroll down to view examples and props.